McAnswer19/beta-stratified-sampling/README.md

 # Beta-Stratified-Sampling
-Undergraduate project for a method of stratified sampling using recursive beta distributions.
+An undergraduate project I did involving a method of stratified sampling using recursive beta distributions.